IonicaBizau/typpy/README.md

  - [`animato`](https://github.com/IonicaBizau/animato.js#readme)—Simple way to animate anything (even simple values).
  - [`asyncer.js`](https://github.com/IonicaBizau/asyncer.js#readme)—Run groups of (a)sync functions.
+ - [`auto-parse`](https://github.com/greenpioneersolutions/auto-parse#readme) (by Green Pioneer)—auto-parse any value you happen to send in (String, Number, Boolean,Array, Object, Function, undefined and null).
+You send it we will try to find a way to parse it.support sending in a string of what type (e.g. boolean) or constructor (e.g. Boolean)
  - [`babel-it`](https://github.com/IonicaBizau/babel-it#readme)—Babelify your code before `npm publish`.
  - [`barbe`](https://github.com/IonicaBizau/barbe)—Like mustache, but simple, tiny and fast.
  - [`blah`](https://github.com/IonicaBizau/blah)—A command line tool to optimize the repetitive actions.
  - [`bloggify-ajs-renderer`](https://github.com/IonicaBizau/bloggify-ajs-renderer#readme)—ajs renderer for Bloggify.
+ - [`bloggify-flexible-router`](https://github.com/Bloggify/flexible-router#readme) (by Bloggify)—A flexible router for Bloggify apps.
  - [`bug-killer`](https://github.com/IonicaBizau/node-bug-killer)—Simple way to log messages in stdout or other stream.
  - [`cli-circle`](https://github.com/IonicaBizau/node-cli-circle)—Generate ASCII circles with NodeJS.
  - [`cli-gh-cal`](https://github.com/IonicaBizau/cli-gh-cal)—GitHub like calendar graphs in command line.